Aravindray/Notes/books.md

 #### Figma

-1. Available in Local Disk [Status: Yet to Complete | Notes: A colleague of mine share me the video to learn]
+Available in Local Disk and [Resources](https://danielschifano.notion.site/Complete-Web-Mobile-Designer-Resources-d1d9b6868a7746ffb3b6f02703ac7724) [Status: Yet to Complete | Notes: A colleague of mine share me the video to learn]

 ## Backend